Singapore bunker sales have fallen to a three and a half year low following an extremely volatile month for bunker prices.

 Despite the upcoming IMO2020 rule effectively ruling out HSFO consumption by most vessels next year, there was no evidence of any shift to lighter, lower sulfur material.

-IFO380 sales made up almost 74% of the total, the highest proportion since December 2017, while sales of 500 cSt material remained its usual 20% of the total.
+IFO380 sales made up almost 74% of the total, the highest proportion since December 2017, while sales of 500 cSt material made up 14% of the total.

 The world's biggest bunkering port also saw 3,423 calls for bunkers during the month, a seven month high and surprisingly strong given the low overall sales volume.